matthewclark1223/RegenerativeRangelandManagementABM/README.md

 **What it does**
 - Runs a minimal ABM configuration (one repetition of 100 timesteps across 3 precipitation scenarios, using only the conditions from experiment 1) and writes the outputs to `Ts_Data_toy/`.
 - Generates ABM burn-in plot into `Manuscript_Vis_toy/`.
+- The code below is presented such that the entire analysis can be replicated from the command line.
+Alternatively, users can download the R scripts and run them using RStudio or another R environment.

 1. Clone this repository to your local machine:
 ```bash